 14:15 - 14:40 Keynote Address Vuyiswa Ncontsa CEO BRIDGE Main Venue Ms Ncontsa is the CEO of Bridge.
-Bridge is an NPO with membership of more than 3000 people repre- senting 650 organisations.
-Bridge members collaborate in 12 Communities of Practice and host more than 60 face-to-face COP dialogues per year. the School Capacity Innovation Programme among of Ms Ncontsa held prominent positions at Teach SA and the Centre for Education Policy Development and the School Capacity Innovation Programme among others.
-She has experience in philanthropy and public-private partnerships with international agencies and corporations.
-14:40 - 15:00 Afternoon Tea Break & Exhibition All Exhibition Area 15:00 - 15:15 Preconference Evaluation Mrs Joyce Khunou NRF/SAASTA Main Venue 15:15 - 15:30 Presentation: Discovering Innovation Through Research Ms Rachel Rayner Australian Volunteers Interna- tional Man Venue Rachel is on an 18-month stint for the Australian Volunteers International (AVI) in South Africa.
+Bridge is an NPC senting 650 organisations.
+Bridge members collabor 60 face-to-face COP dialogues per year.
+Ms Ncontsa held prominent positions at Teach SA a the School Capacity Innovation Programme among oprivate partnerships with international agencies and others.
+She has experience in ph 14:40 - 15:00 Afternoon Tea Break & Exhibition All Exhibition Area 15:00 - 15:15 Preconference Evaluation Mrs Joyce Khunou NRF/SAASTA Main Venue 15:15 - 15:30 Presentation: Discovering Innovation Through Research Ms Rachel Rayner Australian Volunteers Interna- tional Man Venue Rachel is on an 18-month stint for the Australian Volunteers International (AVI) in South Africa.
 She has extensive experience at science centres (National Science and Technology Centre & the Discovery Science and Technology Centre) working in Australia and Vietnam, doing science shows, workshops and exhibitions.
 She was a Science Communication Fellow with the Ocean Exploration Trust.
-15:30 - 15:45 Presentation: Olympiads in the Digital Data Age Mr Case Rijsdijk SA Physics Olympiads Main Venue Case is a retired educator, astronomer and physicist, though still very actively involved with the South Afri- can Institute of Physics (SAIP) and other professional bodies.
-He has presented more than 60 papers at national and international conference, authored and co-authored books, textbooks and workshop manu- als.
-He has delivered well over a 100 public lectures on Physics and Astronomy.
-15:45 - 16:00 Presentation: Analysis of Performance of Grade 12 learners with emphasis on Mathematics and Physical Sciences - What impact can the Olympiads and competitions have?
+15:30 - 15:45 Presentation: Olympiads in the Digital Data Age Mr Case Rijsdijk SA Physics Olympiads Main Venue Case is a retired educator, astronomer and physicist can Institute of Physics (SAIP) and other professional national and international conference, authored and als.
+He has delivered well over a 100 public lectures al bodies.
+He has presented more co-authored books, textbooks an e than 60 papers at 15:45 - 16:00 Presentation: Analysis of Performance of Grade 12 learners with emphasis on Mathematics and Physical Sciences - What impact can the Olympiads and competitions have?
 Mr Moloko Matlala NRF/SAASTA Main Venue Moloko is the Manager of the Education unit at SAA STA.
-16:00 - 16:15 Discussion: Questions, Comments & Responses All Main Venue 16:15 - 16:30 Presentation: A cross sectional comparative study into gen- der and school's setting on attitudes towards mathematics: A case of selected schools in the Eastern Cape T Kwangwari, CS Marange and CK Hlatywayo University of Free State Main Venue 16:30 - 16:45 Presentation: For the love and fear of statistics"" students attitudes and experiences towards statistics at rural university in the Eastern Cape Province of South Africa WT Chinyamurindi and SW Gomera University of Fort Hare Main Venue Prof Willie Chinyamurindi is Associate Professor in the research focus is on human capital development, ca within the management sciences. •
+16:00 - 16:15 Discussion: Questions, Comments & Responses All Main Venue 16:15 - 16:30 Presentation: A cross sectional comparative study into gender and school's setting on attitudes towards mathematics: A case of selected schools in the Eastern Cape T Kwangwari, CS Marange and CK Hlatywayo University of Free State Main Venue 16:30 - 16:45 Presentation: For the love and fear of statistics"" students attitudes and experiences towards statistics at rural university in the Eastern Cape Province of South Africa WT Chinyamurindi and SW Gomera University of Fort Hare Main Venue Prof Willie Chinyamurindi is Associate Professor in the research focus is on human capital development, call within the management sciences.

-16:45 - 17:00 Discussion: Questions, Comments & Re- sponses All Main Venue 17:00 - 17:15 Demonstration: STEMI Community of Practice Online Platform Mr Chipa Maimela NRF/ SAASTA Main Venue 17:15 - 17:20 Announcements Programme Director Main Venue 18:00 - 20:00 Dinner served Hotel guests only
+16:45 - 17:00 Discussion: Questions, Comments & Responses All Main Venue 17:00 - 17:15 Demonstration: STEMI Community of Practice Online Platform Mr Chipa Maimela NRF/ SAASTA Main Venue 17:15 - 17:20 Announcements Programme Director Main Venue 18:00 - 20:00 Dinner served Hotel guests only